simongregersen/thyultra/content.en/results/_index.md

 # Results

-Results from all previous races can be found below.
+Results from previous iterations of Cold Hawaii Ultra can be found below.

 {{<section>}}